 Meetings Active Hosts

-Provides details about how many meetings a host scheduled and started within the selected date range.
+This report provides detail about how many meetings a host scheduled and started within the selected date range.

 Column Name